harvardinformatics/TranscriptomeAssemblyEvaluation/genotyping/README.md

 For MR, To determine which sites had sufficient coverage depth for genotyping, we converted the STAR output bam file to bed with [bedtools](https://bedtools.readthedocs.io/en/latest/content/bedtools-suite.html), using the bamToBed utility and the -splitD flag to split on N and D CIGAR string flags.
 In order to create a target bed file on which to calulate coverage depth, We then sorted and merged this bed file with the bedtools sortBed and mergeBed utilities.
 Depth of coverage was then calculated with the coverageBed utility using the -d flag to output base-level coverage, and supplying the sorted, merged bed to the -a flag, and the sorted, unmerged bed to -b.The resulting coverage file is not in standard bed format, so we used basic awk operations to convert this to proper format for downstream analyses.

 For ST, we first converted the gtf file output by Trinity_gene_splice_modeler.py to bed format by extracting the relevant columns with simple awk commands, converting SuperTranscript intervals to zero start (i.e. subtracting 1 from the beginning of each interval).
 Next, we sorted and merged this bed file into unique SuperTranscript intervals, and calculated coverage on these intervals with bedtools in the same manner as we did for MR.  For ST, these operations are carried out from within [ConvertSuperTranscriptDataToGenomicCoordinates.py](https://github.com/harvardinformatics/TranscriptomeAssemblyEvaluation/blob/master/genotyping/python_code/ConvertSuperTranscriptDataToGenomicCoordinates.py) (see below).

 For both MR and ST, we produce filtered callable sites bed files by filtering out all sites with depth < 5.
 In additionl, for analyses in which we only consider sites overlapping reference exons, we further filter the callable sites bed file by using the bedtools intersectBed utility with a bed file of *Mus* exons which we extracted from the original annotation file in gtf format.

+## Projection of trancriptome into genomic coordinates
+In order to evaluate the ability of genotypes derived from transcriptome assemblies to accurately reconstruct patterns of genomic diversity, one must compare these genotypes to those derived from the map-to-reference genome approach.
+Doing so requires projecting SuperTranscripts into genomic coordinate space.
+To do this, we mapped *Mus* SuperTranscripts to the reference genome using GMAP, version 2016-06-30.
+A generic example of our GMAP command line is as follows:

+    gmap -n 0 -b -B 5 -t 15  -d no_patches_Mus_musculus.GRCm38.dna_sm.toplevel -D path/to/mus/GRCm38/gmap_index --failed-input Trinity_failed.fasta -f samse trinity_genes.fasta > Trinitysupertscipts.GmapToGenome.sam

+We then use samtools to extract only the aligned SuperTranscripts and convert the output to bam:

+    samtools view -b -F 4 Trinitysupertscipts.GmapToGenome.sam > alignedonly_Trinitysupertscipts.GmapToGenome.bam

+Next, we convert this bamfile to bed, retaining the full cigar string for each alignment, using bedtools bamToBed utility and supplying the -cigar argument.
+Conversion of genotypes to genomic coordinate space relies on parsing the ST alignment CIGAR strings.
+This,filtering on exons,annotation with coverage depth, and other related operations are carried out with [ConvertSuperTranscriptDataToGenomicCoordinates.py](https://github.com/harvardinformatics/TranscriptomeAssemblyEvaluation/blob/master/genotyping/python_code/ConvertSuperTranscriptDataToGenomicCoordinates.py), which takes as input:
+    * the bed file of ST genomic alignments with CIGAR strings, via -i
+    * the ST fasta, via -f
+    * the sorted, merged bed file of genomic exon intervals, via -ex
+    * the output of coverageBed on the STs, i.e. prior to conversion to proper bed format, via -sd
+    * and the filtered ST vcf-format genotypes file